estruyf/vscode-front-matter/README.md

 > **📢 2026 Open Source Priorities Update**
 >
 > I love working with and creating open source products, but after careful
-> evaluation and working with a coach, I've decided to prioritize monetizing the
+> evaluation and working with a coach, I've decided to focus my efforts on
-> tools I've built.
-While I'm grateful for all the support and sponsors I've
+> creating a better revenue stream.
+As open-source isn't providing me a
-> received, I need to focus my time and effort more strategically.
+> sustainable income, I need to focus my time and effort more strategically on
+> how to make my work sustainable.
 >
 > **Front Matter CMS will continue to be maintained** as I use it daily.
 > However, major changes will only happen if there's a personal reason, a